gufett0/p2p-review-protocol/README.md

 - <b>Accountability</b> is achieved by requiring reviewers to place a predefined stake that they may lose if they fail to meet their reviewing responsibilities and deadlines.

 ## Reviewing Process

+#### Transactions flowchart
 The below state diagram shows the various steps of the reviewing process (endpoints grey area) where <i>Datums</i> and <i>Redeemers</i> are depicted in the state boxes and tranistion lines respectively.
-Finally,
+Once the reviewing process is over, either 2 or 1 NFT must be returned to the author.
+The latter case would mean that the other NFT will be locked in the script along with the datum containing the final review info.

 ```mermaid
 stateDiagram-v2